Malware: Keeping your company safe inside

 capability of spreading themselves through networks without any human

 Once infected by a worm, the compromised system will begin scanning the local

-network in an attempt locate additional victims.
+network in an attempt locates additional victims.
 After locating a target, the

-Due to its means of attack, worms are only successful at infecting systems on
+Due to their means of attack, worms are only successful at infecting systems on

 the network which are running specific operating systems.
 Worms are often viewed